USGS-CMG/stglib/doc/config.rst

 - ``diwasp_nsamps``: user specified number of samples to use in processing for each wave burst (optional)
 - ``diwasp_pow2``: if set to 'true' use next lowest power of 2 of samples for processing each wave burst (default = 'false')

-   refer to DIWASP orginal documentation for addition information:
-   “DIWASP, a directional wave spectra toolbox for MATLAB®: User Manual.
+Refer to DIWASP orginal documentation for addition information: “DIWASP, a directional wave spectra toolbox for MATLAB®: User Manual.
 Research Report WP-1601-DJ (V1.4), Centre for Water Research, University of Western Australia.”

 Aquadopp
 --------